 What is Visual Language?

 Research tells us that children with autism are able to better communicate their wants and needs through images rather than words.
 With this knowledge, many autism therapy providers have started creating learning programs and software that focus on allowing children with autism to communicate with familiar and consistent images.
-This helps increase their understanding of basic communication and more easily communicate their wants, needs and emotions.
-This “visual language” method of learning has proven incredibly successful in helping children with autism develop communication skills.
+This helps increase their understanding of basic communication and more easily communicate their wants, needs, and emotions.
+This “visual language” method of learning has proven incredibly successful in helping children with autism develop communication skills and achieve developmental milestones.

 Using Visual Language to Communicate with Children Who Have Autism

 Communication can be a major problem for families.
 It accounts for an estimated 60% of all family-related stress experienced on a daily basis.
 It is also the main reason that some children are slower to develop their social skills.
 Autism communication strategies are vital to help those with autism and their families.
 By using visual communication tactics, families and autism therapy providers can give the child the tools they need to communicate their needs effectively.
 Once the child has these skills, it often alleviates many problems for families.

-So, what are some of the visual communication techniques your child with autism can use?
+So, what are some of the visual communication techniques and visual supports your child with autism can use?
 Here are some of the visual systems and communication devices for autism:

 2.)
-Picture Exchange Communication Systems (PECS) – this is when a child has several pre-made (and often laminated) cards with images that communicate everything from needing to go to the bathroom to requesting a snack and telling someone how they are feeling.
-The parent can than react or provide the item to fulfill the need they are expressing.
+Picture Exchange Communication Systems (PECS) – This is when a child has several pre-made (and often laminated) cards with images that communicate everything from needing to go to the bathroom to requesting a snack and telling someone how they are feeling.
+The parent can then react or provide the item to fulfill the need they are expressing.

 3.)
-Tablet – children can use communication software downloaded to a tablet such as an ipad and use the system similar to a PECS system.
+Tablet – Children can use communication software downloaded to a tablet such as an iPad and use a system similar to a PECS system.
 This allows children to select images that express their wants and needs in a way that a parent or adult can understand.

 These are three of the ways you can overcome the challenges of autism and communication.
-To learn more about visual communication and your child with autism, contact Lighthouse Autism Center at 574-387-4313.
+To learn more about visual communication and about your child with autism, contact Lighthouse Autism Center at 574-387-4313.
 We also have a variety of autism resources for parents who are looking for additional advice.